kinmury/obsidian-golden-coffee/README.md

 Welcome to "Golden Coffee Theme".
 This theme only have a dark version.
 The reason for that is: *I dont use light mode ( -_-), ¿who use it anyway?
 (Im just kidding, I just find dark mode more comfy that light mode, nothing more (please dont kill me, Im just joking))* [PD: *I actually did make the Light Theme*]

+## Style Settings

+- **Active Line CodeMirror** - Change the background colour of the active line.
+   - Dark Mode
+   - Light Mode
+ - **Decoration**
+   - Vertical Lines Lists - Shows a vertical line on every list. _WARNING_: This could be a problem for those who use sync panes, since it will glitch a lot whenever you try to scroll near the lists.
+If you use sync panes, please keep it off.
+   - Header Hover "🢀" - When you hover over a header, a 🢀 will pop out.

 ## Showcase

 ![](https://github.com/kinmury/GoldenCoffeeTheme/blob/main/Screenshots/Showcase.png)